 DBAN, or Darik’s Boot and Nuke is a utility that lets you wipe your hard drive.
-If you are planning to sell dispose off your old computer, or just the hard-drive, it is in your best interest that you get all your files and traces deleted and securely wipe you hard drive, before handing it over to someone.
+If you are planning to sell dispose off your old computer, or just the hard-drive, it is in your best interest that you get all your files and traces deleted and securely wipe your hard drive, before handing it over to someone.

 Securely wipe your Hard Drive

-The tool comes as a bootable ISO image which you can burn on a disk, or USB stick and boot from the device to securely make all the files off the drive.
+The tool comes as a bootable ISO image that you can burn on a disk, or USB stick and boot from the device to securely make all the files off the drive.
 If you have ever formatted your system and reinstalled the OS, you won’t find it any difficult.

 How to use DBAN

 Running from the boot mode makes the process very much secure, and can certainly clean all the trace, but there is a catch to it as well.
 The user interface of this app isn’t friendly.
-But, the utility does offer many help menus to explain each operations, and the workaround for this tool.
+But, the utility does offer many help menus to explain each operation and the workaround for this tool.

 DBAN prevents all known techniques of hard disk forensic analysis.
 It does not provide users with a proof of erasure, such as an audit-ready erasure report.